rickosborne/cascades/md/05-0-5-descent.md

 I can't describe it, because I couldn't wrap my head around it.
 What was supposed to be there—rows of seating, people, overhead shelves with carry-on bags—was instead a dark and cloudy sky.

-Pamela didn't stop, but my arm went slack and we unlinked.
+Pamela didn't stop, but my arm went slack as we unlinked.
 I watched her continue down the rows, unaffected by the sight.

 My knees gave out a second time and hit the deck.
-The pitch rolled me back against the divider and I couldn't do anything but sit there.
+The pitch rolled me back against the divider.
+I couldn't do anything but sit there.

 I could feel my heart working faster and faster in my chest until the sound of my pulse in my ears drowned out even the shriek of the wind.

-My fingers went numb and I lost what little grip I had on the divider.
+My fingers went numb.
+I lost what little grip I had on the divider.
-I tried to bring my hands to my now-pounding temples, but they were uncontrollable weights on the ends of arms that were now too long and unwieldy to control.
+I tried to bring my hands to my now-pounding temples, but they were uncontrollable weights on the ends of arms that were now too long and unwieldy to move.

 The buzzing, percussive pounding in my head built until I didn't think I could stand it and my eyes lost focus as I stared at the ceiling.